bihanviranga/librarysystem/README.md

 ## Roadmap

 ### Todo
-- [ ] Author page to show information and books
+- [ ] Tests - check whether isAdmin is set?
 - [ ] Author CRUD
 - [ ] Trailing slash in URLConf for borrow and return causes error
 - [ ] Testcases for not found views